 Section 3.
 Appointment, Election and Term of Directors.

 Church-Appointed Directors: Each Member church shall appoint a Director, who must be the same person who the Member church appointed as a representative (see Article II, section 1).
 An appointment letter attested to by an appropriate officer of the Member church and filed with the Secretary of the Corporation shall be conclusive evidence of the appointment.
 The term of each Director so appointed shall extend for five (5) years and until his or her successor is appointed.
 There shall be no limit on the number of successive terms a Director may serve.
+Vacancies on the Board at any time with respect to Member church-appointed Directors are addressed in Section 6.

-At-Large Directors: The Member churches may elect no greater than five (5) “At-Large” Directors from the community.
-Except as otherwise provided herein, the term of each At-Large Director so elected shall extend for one (1) year and until his or her successor is elected.
+At-Large Directors: At the Annual Meeting of Members, Member churches may elect no greater than five (5) “At-Large” Directors from the community.
+The term of each At-Large Director so elected shall extend for one (1) year until the next Annual Meeting and until his or her successor is elected.
 There shall be no limit on the number of successive terms an “At-Large Director” may serve.
+Vacancies on the Board at any time with respect to At-Large Directors are addressed in Section 6.

 Section 4.
 Removal.